PepperCode1/Continuity/README.md

 Continuity only supports the Optifine/MCPatcher format.
 If support for the Chisel format is required, consider using the [ConnectedTexturesMod for Fabric](https://www.curseforge.com/minecraft/mc-mods/ctm-fabric) instead.
 Note that using Continuity and CTMF at the same time is an unsupported configuration, at least for the time being.

+## Setup

+1. Make sure you are using the latest version.
+2. If you are using Sodium, you must install Indium for the mod to work correctly.
+It can be downloaded here: https://modrinth.com/mod/indium.
+3. Enable the default packs (continuity/default, continuity/glass_pane_culling_fix) in the resource pack menu.
+4. Check if you have incompatible mods installed from the list below.
+Do not remove them yet, but instead update them to their latest version and see if your issue is resolved.
+If not, then remove them.
+    - MoreMCMeta
+    - Essential

 ## Forge Version

 I do not see myself working on a Forge version of Continuity for two main reasons: